absalguero/fgc-top-players/news/Capcom-Cup-12-Finals-Move-to-Pay-Per-View-Sparking-FGC-Debate.md

 ## Community Backlash and Industry Precedent

 The announcement was met with immediate and widespread backlash from the fighting game community (FGC).
 Many fans and players argue that the PPV model undermines the grassroots accessibility that has been crucial to the FGC’s growth.
-Prominent professional player **Adel “Big Bird” Anouche** called it a “surprising and weird decision,” expressing that he doesn’t believe this is the right approach — a sentiment he shared directly on social media. ([Big Bird on X](https://x.com/Bigbird_fgc/status/1972276202900779274))
+Prominent professional player **Adel “Big Bird” Anouche** called it a “surprising and weird decision,” expressing that he doesn’t believe this is the right approach, a sentiment he shared directly on social media. ([Big Bird on X](https://x.com/Bigbird_fgc/status/1972276202900779274))

 The move is widely seen as a dangerous precedent that could lead other major tournaments, such as EVO or the Tekken World Tour, to adopt similar paid models.